The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving support. It's also incredible value.

 - All sleep types: With three comfort levels to choose from, the Luxury Firm is the ideal sleep surface to support front, back, side, and combo sleepers.

-- Couples with different sleep styles: Again, those who sleep differently can settle on the happy medium of the Luxury Firm
+- Couples with different sleep styles: Those who sleep differently can settle on the happy medium of the Luxury Firm

 - Hot sleepers: The dual-coil design and organic cotton cover promote breathability and airflow to help you sleep cooler.